-Johnny Lee "Hook" Daniels, was born July 22, 1954.
+The story of "The History Maker" Johnny Lee "Hook" Daniels was born July 22, 1954.

-As a young boy, he started by making frames for the painters in the mid-’60s but shortly afterward began to paint
+As a young boy, he started by making frames for the Highwaymen painters in the mid-’60s but shortly afterward began to paint

 The veteran painted authentic Florida over 40 years with the movement and was inducted into the Hall of Fame in 2004.

 HONORED TO BE AMERICA’S HISTORY!
-His work is valued in the ten's of thousands and is part of an exclusive collection of United States of America, First Historic African American, 44th President Barack Obama.
+His work is valued in the ten's of thousands and is part of an exclusive collection of the United States of America, First Historic African American, 44th President Barack Obama.
 (Courtesy of AJ Brown.)

 Johnny left the gallery, to open a second gallery at 1725 Okeechobee Road, with his brother Original Hall of Fame Willie Daniels, who at the time was a veteran painter of 40 years.
 However, they soon severed business ties.
-Johnny exclusively mentored A J Brown the only female, and made her his next business partner; she became God family to the Daniels.
+Johnny exclusively mentored AJ Brown the only female, and made her his next business partner; she became God family to the Daniels.
 Johnny then taught Richard Edwards, a childhood friend of Kelvin, was the last to receive his teachings.

 Johnny Lee Daniels, generously handed down his heritage nearly a decade before the group would unify as an organization.
 Just as AE Backus, Harold Newton, Alfred Hair, their visions were all the same.
 These icons were well within their rights to leave a legacy and helped make the Highwaymen what they are today.
 Johnny witnessed his unique group become members of "Florida Highwaymen 2nd Generation."

-In the summer of May 2009-2011, the Originals and the 2nd Generation united for the first time, and formed the first historic 501(c) 3 organization!
+During the summer of May 2009-2011, the Originals and the 2nd Generation united for the first time, and formed the first historic 501(c) 3 organization!
 Florida Highwaymen Artist and History Center Inc. Mary Ann Carroll became the first elected female Highwaymen president of the group.
 Both generations were board members and attended meetings.
 The Originals appointed several members of Johnny's essential group as official officers.
 Female AJ Brown was officially appointed the first Highwaymen secretary.
 R.L.
 Lewis renounced elected position was delegated to AJ Brown.
 Brown was also a member of the by-laws committee of four, Supervisor of Elections Gertrude Walker, Jimmy Stovall, and Lillie Knight; Kelvin Hair was the spokesman for the group.

 These historic facts marked a significant era in time for which these relevant artists established their painting history, and held official office's.
 They can be known as the Highwaymen Historic Generation.
 Their privileges were sealed with the ultimate.

 The summer of 2011, the 2nd 501(c) 3 organization was formed.
 Under new leadership, only the Originals and a few 2nd Generation members were allowed to attend the meetings.
 In 2012 Fort Pierce City Hall and Florida Humanities Council invested in the history of the Highwaymen.
 Created as the Highwaymen Trail, and Fort Pierce Tours, through-out the city, and the Highwaymen website is visited from around the world.
 Highlighted on these monuments, are each member of the Johnny Daniels legacy, as part of Highwaymen history.

-Established in 1973, the "Second Generation Movement" began with family Roy McLendon Jr., several members were born during the 1950's, and 60's Civil Rights Movement.
-Just as the "Originals" started with friends and family, the same 1950's tradition is found in the "Highwaymen Historic 2nd Generation."
+Established in 1973, the "Second Generation Movement" began with family Roy McLendon Jr., several members were born during the 1950s and 60s Civil Rights Movement.
+Just as the "Originals" started with friends and family, the same 1950s tradition is found in the "Highwaymen Historic 2nd Generation."
 Makeshift assembly-line easels, back-yard studio's, sells of wet paint on Masonite, from the trunk of the car to road-side painting, all are handed down traditions.
 "They are one group, the descendants, the legacy, the heritage and the hand-picked of the "Original Florida Highwaymen Artists."
-Thank you America, for treating "all" our generations as worthy!
+Thank you America, for treating all our generations as worthy!

 Johnny Daniels an American pioneer passed on May 26, 2009.
 He is buried at Pine Grove Cemetery in Fort Pierce, Florida.
 Block 1000, Avenue L Section 2-N; among several other Highwaymen.
 AJ Brown was authorized by his beneficiary Ms. Curley Daniels and commissioned by the manager of Cultural Affairs Ms. Jody Bonet to construct his grave-site monument.
 January 26, 2010, Ms. Daniels named AJ Brown as God family.It was August 2011, when heirs named AJ Brown legal representative and spokesperson of Daniel's art estate, proceeds benefit heirs.
 Highwaymen dealers, art councils, state of Florida, educational institutions, museums, and alike are of course welcome to continue representing Johnny Daniels as they have over decades.
 The unique Florida Highwaymen persisted through a segregated era when all odds were against them.
 Only a mere few may claim the honor Original or 2nd Generation Highwaymen.
 Thank you, America!